Scurvy: How a Surgeon, A Mariner, and a Gentleman Solved the Greatest Medical Mystery of the Age of Sail by Stephen J. Brown

 The Secret Life of Germs: Observations and Lessons from a Microbe Hunter by Philip M. Tierno

+The Secret Life Of Germs provides an inside view of this fascinating and elegantly ordered microscopic world -- from the common cold, E. coli, and Lyme disease to encephalitis, mad cow disease, and anthrax.
+It takes readers on a historical survey of the culprits of disease and explores the effect that they -- and the scientists who study them -- have had on our world.
 Rising above the common scare-tactic techniques used by many authors, Dr. Tierno's message is an optimistic one.
 Recognizing that humans are more often than not the main spreaders of disease, he offers numerous protective response strategies -- health and hygiene tips for inside and outside the home, advice on food safety, and pointers on human contact -- to stop the transmittal.
 Filled with practical and enlightening information, The Secret Life Of Germs is an engaging book that will keep readers mesmerized while helping them stay healthy.
+Angie's Comments: There are some practical tips for keeping yourself and others healthy.
+It is interesting to read some of Dr. Tierno’s future scenarios in light of Ebola and SARS.
+I have noticed that I have been washing my hands more thoroughly after reading this book!

-Recommended for people who want more knowledge about germs and how to stay healthy.
+more knowledge about germs and how to stay healthy.